 The last day for bulky waste and white goods collections will be Friday, 22 December, with the service resuming on Tuesday, 2 January.
 To book a collection online, visit Large items (bulky waste) collections

-The council will once again be offering a collection service for real Christmas trees.
-Bookings, for collection in the New Year, can be made by visiting Rubbish & Recycling or calling 03000 260 000 between Monday, 18 December and Sunday, 7 January.
+We will once again be offering a collection service for real Christmas trees.
+Bookings, for collection in the New Year, can be made using our real Christmas tree removal form or calling 03000 260 000 between Monday, 18 December and Sunday, 7 January.

-Real Christmas trees can also be taken to any of the council's Household Waste Recycling Centres (HWRC).
+Real Christmas trees can also be taken to any of our Household Waste Recycling Centres (HWRC).
 To check opening times, visit Recycling centres (tips)

 Anyone visiting a HWRC in a van, pick-up, mini-bus or towing a trailer will need to apply for a permit in advance by calling 03000 260 000 or visiting Garden and mixed waste permits